pfsensible/core/README.md

 ## Configuration

-Current versions of ansible should automatically detect the version of Python the pfSense system.
+Current versions of ansible should automatically detect the version of Python on the pfSense system.
 If Python discovery fails, you can set ansible_python_interpreter in your playbook or hosts vars, e.g. for pfSense 2.7.2:

 ```